jakub-przepiora/ps-scan-Prestashop-scanner/README.md

 # !!!
 You using this tool on your own responsibility !!!

-# COMING SOON
+# Change log

-### Version 1.0.1
+### Version [1.0.3] - 2024-08-17
+#### Added

-- scripts will check default modules prestashop 1.4-8.1.4
+- scripts will check default modules Prestashop
-- scanning robots.txt
+- Add default user-agent

+#### Fixed
+- add information when program start without variables
+- separate method to parse XML config file